deco3500-2017/TwoRyans/README.md

 Secondly, teachers often try to include elements of collaboration in their classroom activities.
 Getting students to work together and engage in collective learning can require an immense level of supervision and preparation for teachers.
 However, in recent times it has become more or less mandantory for teachers to include these types of activities in their lesson plans because of the huge benefits that have been found to stem from collaborative learning.

-ZORE solves these dilemmas by providing an innovative, interactive learning tool for teachers that will get students collaboratively colving problems together in the classroom, while it the same time cementing their knowledge on facts from any number of academic disciplines.
+ZORE solves these dilemmas by providing an innovative, interactive learning tool for teachers that will get students collaboratively solving problems together in the classroom, while it the same time cementing their knowledge on facts from any number of academic disciplines.

 # Concept
-ZORE will utilise a large, multi-touch, desk-mounted interactive screens (like the one currently found in 78-207 at UQ) to create a fun, interactive classroom activity.
+ZORE will utilise a large, multi-touch, desk-mounted interactive screen (like the one currently found in 78-207 at UQ) to create a fun, interactive classroom activity.

 ## MVP
 ZORE has two modes to provide maximum versatility to the teacher.
 A categories mode, in which students are required to place a number of cards into the correct answer category and a story mode, where students assemble a story from different cards based on knowledge gained and class discussion.
 Both modes include progress tracking and analytics features that are saved for the teacher to review after the lesson.